markuspluna/OBXwhitepaper/Whitepaper.md

    - Launch Open-Beta for Covered Options
    - Launch Closed Alpha for Uncovered Options and Futures
    - Launch Closed Alpha for OTC contract development tool

+### Glossary
+Terms:
+- *Smart Contract:* A protocol to digitally facilitate, verify, or enforce the performance of a contract.
+- *Keypair:* When an account is created on Stellar's ledger, they are assigned a public and a private key.
+The private key is used to sign transactions and the public key is used to identify the account.
+These two keys make up the account's keypair.